SIBO – SMALL INTESTINE BACTERIAL OVERGROWTH

 WHY DOES THIS HAPPEN?

 FODMAP DIET (link) – This diet, works by reducing the kinds of starches that feed SIBO bacteria.
-If you feel better on the FODMAP diet that is a sure indication you do have SIBO.
+If you feel better on the FODMAP diet that is a sure indication you do have SIBO BUT it is not a cure.

 ANTIMICROBIALS – Antibiotics are often used but have not been shown to be effective in the long run because they have been shown to be the cause of SIBO.
-Herbal antimicrobials can be very helpful.
+Herbal antimicrobials can be very helpful because, if carefully chosen, they will not wipe out good bacteria.

-MECHANICAL STIMULATION OF THE ICV.- this is an old technique which can often g
+MECHANICAL STIMULATION OF THE ICV.- This is an old technique which can often help.